Injured Workers & The 6% DPI Threshold

 the 6% impairment threshold for work injury claims

-In September 2016, Labor reprised its role as the workers' advocate in its decision to thankfully repeal the infamous Newman amendments to the Workers' Compensation & Rehabilitation Act 2003 which introduced the 6% impairment threshold for work injury claims in 2013.
+In September 2016, Labor reprised its role as the workers' advocate in its decision to thankfully repeal the infamous Newman amendments to the Workers' Compensation & Rehabilitation Act 2003 which introduced the 6% DPI (Degree of Permanent Impairment) threshold for work injury claims in 2013.

 Ongoing pain and suffering